 The Jannat ul Baqee is the resting grounds for several of the family members of the Holy Prophet (S.A.W) and many of his companions.
 Among the fortunate resting in the graveyard are the aunts of the Prophet Muhammad (S.A.W) namely, Hazrat Safiyyah (R.A) and Hazrat Aatika (R.A), grandson of the Prophet-the illustrious Hazrat Hassan (R.A) and his wives and children.
 The Jannat ul Baqee has a special place in Muslim history and ideology.
 Pilgrims are advised to visit the graveyard at least once in their lifetime and pray for the great personalities lying in the graves of Jannat ul Baqee.

 Praying at the graveyard is also a Sunnah of the Prophet Muhammad (S.A.W).
 According to tradition, once the Prophet Muhammad (S.A.W) was spending the night with his wife, Ayesha (R.A).
 The Prophet (S.A.W) woke up in the middle of the night and exited Hazrat Ayesha’s house, without letting her know that he was leaving.
 Curious about her husband’s whereabouts, Hazrat Ayesha followed our Prophet (S.A.W) and found out that he went to pray at the Jannat ul Baqee.
 When Hazrat Muhammad (S.A.W) ran back to Hazrat Ayesha’s house, fearing that she might start to worry due to his absence, Hazrat Ayesha who was spying on him also ran back hurriedly to her house.
 Our Prophet reached the house shortly after Hazrat Ayesha jumped back into her bed.
 Prophet Muhammad (S.A.W) inquired from his wife as to why she was breathing so heavily.
 Hazrat Ayesha told him the truth, and later Prophet Muhammad (S.A.W) explained that archangel Hazrat Jibrael (A.S) appeared to him and conveyed that Allah requires the Prophet to ask forgiveness on behalf of those resting in the Jannat ul Baqee.
-This hadith exalts all the souls resting in the blessed graveyard.
-Pilgrims must if time permits, visit this cemetery and ask for forgives for their souls and the souls of the departed.

 The Mosque of Quba is the first mosque built in Muslim History.
 The Quba mosque is the place where the Prophet Muhammad (S.A.W) and Hazrat Abu Bakr first camped outside the city of Madinah after their migration from Mecca.
 The Mosque of Quba has been mentioned in the Quran as well, in the Surah Tubah [9:108], when it talks about “a mosque founded on piety from the very first day”.
 There is an authentic hadith of the Prophet, enlisted in the Sunan ibn Majah, that says: